 Having reviewed and compared just about every flagship outdoor speaker currently on the market, we definitely notice that certain brands are at the head of the curve:

 Klipsch – Why?
 High power/sensitivity for the price, and a lifetime warranty.
-Klipsch speakers tend to be a little pricier though, we do admit.
+Klipsch speakers tend to be on the more expensive side, but often come at the best value, if that makes sense.

 Definitive Technology – Why?
 Similarly high power/sensitivity for the price, a 5 year warranty, and a particularly good bass with a low frequency response range floor.